 The following are the most significant trends which will decide the course for the fashion industry.

-Better-informed, eternally connected, more value-added, and demanding consumers will put pressure on brands to provide greater comfort, price, personalization, and transparency experience.
+Better-informed, eternally connected, more value-added, and demanding consumers will pressure brands to provide greater comfort, price, personalization, and transparency experience.
 To any brand serious about remaining in the market, CRM would be important to invest in.

 It is no longer feasible to reduce costs through manufacturers to supply and pressure them.
 The search for low-cost countries to reduce money is no longer feasible.
 Only apparel businesses will gain organizational productivity in the retail industry, create consistency and cooperation with core business suppliers in partnership with established buyer-supplier partnerships.
-The best path forward is for them to collaborate together.
+The best path forward is for them to collaborate.
 Brands can have considerable growth in the technical innovation and digitalization of the supply chain.
 Approaching fair manufacturing chains, the Speed Factory or Adidas Manufacturing Center in Belgium are moving in the right direction.
-More businesses will focus on the organic growth of systems, operations, and efficiencies and will focus on an internal focus on inorganic growth through expansions and acquisitions.
+More businesses will focus on the organic growth of systems, operations, and efficiencies and focus on an internal focus on inorganic growth through expansions and acquisitions.

 The design business is primed for an internal shake-up.
 We’re going to see winner and loser emerging, based on who’s able to adjust to the transition versus who’s been along the old route.
 The main trends to live, succeed, and prosper in this modern age include technology, creativity, digitalization, openness, design immediacy, supply chain transformation, and internal operations.